There's loads of mastering engineers out there, is this gonna be a good fit?

 Where are you?
 Can I come and watch you master my record?

-I am working out of Dublin city centre.
-I've tried the people-looking-over-my-shoulder approach to audio production and it's just not for me!
+I am working out of both Dublin and Galway, Ireland.
+With current Covid restrictions meeting in person is not possible.
+However, I've tried the people-looking-over-my-shoulder approach to audio production and it's just not for me!
 I slow down, make silly mistakes and can't get the job done as efficiently as I like to.
 Trust me it's for the best!